majestic moutnains banner

 Processual Plus

-Archaeology is now in a state where it is converging the two models of processualism and post-processualism.
-The largely science-based empiricism is limiting; the largely experiential archaeology focus of post-processualism has its flaws too - largely focusing on the unprovable and sometimes, wishful thinking.
-That is why in the 21st century, there is a movement to converge the two interpretation models to create one that looks for empirical evidence while considering aspects of human psychology, group identity, gender and beliefs, cultural transmission, trade and technological adoption.
-Processual Plus allows for subjective interpretation of scientific data (29) accounting for hard data and applying a perception-based interpretation.
+Archaeology is now converging the two models.
+The science-based empiricism of processualism has its limits.
+The experiential focus of post-processualism sometimes overreaches into the unprovable.
+In the 21st century, Processual Plus looks for empirical evidence while also considering human psychology, group identity, gender, beliefs, cultural transmission, trade, and technological adoption.
+It allows for subjective interpretation of scientific data - accounting for hard evidence while applying a perception-based layer of understanding.

 Archaeology Sub-Disciplines